pguerin3/cwmrc/README.md

 ![](images/VirtualBox_Fedora35_23_04_2022_18_33_47.png)

-Then alt+cntrl+minus to tile the 4 windows.
+Then alt+cntrl+minus to tile the 4 windows with the focused window placed in the master position.

 ![](images/VirtualBox_Fedora35_23_04_2022_21_10_51.png)